-The DSL and deputies will undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
-They will also update their knowledge and skills on the subject of online safety at regular intervals.
+The DSL and deputies undertake child protection and safeguarding training, which will include online safety, at least every 2 years.
+They also update their knowledge and skills on the subject of online safety at regular intervals, and at least annually.

-Governors will receive training on safe internet use and online safeguarding issues as part of their safeguarding training.
+Governors receive training on online safeguarding issues as part of their safeguarding training.

-Volunteers will receive appropriate training and updates, if applicable.
+Volunteers receive appropriate training and updates, if applicable.